-- The color of an egg shell is determined by the breed of the chicken that laid it.
+- The colour of an eggshell is determined by the breed of the chicken that laid it.
 Hens with red feathers produce brown eggs and hens with white feathers produce white eggs.

 - The surface of each eggshell can contain as many as 17,000 tiny pores.

 - Chickens are not the only birds that produce edible eggs; turkeys, peacocks, quails, ducks, ostriches, geese, guinea fowls, etc, also lay eggs.